-If you haven't had your fill of chicken, this succulent roast will guarantee all of your dinner guests leave stuffed.
+If you haven't had your fill of chicken, this succulent roast will guarantee everyone is stuffed.
 Have no fear in drying out your bird—cooking the roast with the liquid from the beer helps give the chicken its moist taste, and the even heat distribution from cooking the chicken upright guarantees that moisture will stay lock-in as it cooks.

 Get our recipe for Beer Can Chicken.